 Steven was again led by Sarah Morgan QC, at this hearing to determine the application by the Secretary of State for the Home Department’s application for public interest immunity in these proceedings concerning allegations of radicalisation.

-Re C (A Child) (No. 3) (Application for dismissal or withdrawal of proceedings) EWFC 37 (not yet published)
+Re C (A Child) (No. 3) (Application for Dismissal or Withdrawal of Proceedings) EWFC 37

 Re L (2016/2017)